StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

     s ⊻= s >> 33
 end
 ```
+- $s$ is the main RNG state; $γ$ is a per-task constant
-State transition is very weak, relies entirely on output function
+- State transition is very weak, relies entirely on output function

 ---
 # SplitMix: splitting